-I am a historian of modern Europe and military history and an assistant professor at Florida International University.
+I am a historian of modern Europe and military history and an associate professor at Florida International University.
 My work focuses on France, its empire, and its connections to the wider world, with particular emphases on decolonization, the Cold War, counterinsurgency, and migration.

 My first book, Revolutionary Warfare: How the Algerian War Made Modern Counterinsurgency, explores the connections between French military practices in North Africa and the broader historical processes of decolonization and the global Cold War.
 The violent struggle for Algerian independence that raged from 1954 to 1962 destroyed the legitimacy of colonial rule, rewrote the rules of international diplomacy, and helped launch the Third Worldist political project.
 And quietly, outside the spotlight cast by the more visible drama of these changes, the conflict also transformed the nature of modern warfare.
 As French commanders sought to counter Algerian Revolutionaries with their own modernizing revolution, they pioneered new techniques of surveillance and control that transformed war into an exercise in social engineering.
 As French officers eagerly shared their new theories and practices with foreign militaries, I argue, they helped forge a new paradigm of warfare that came to dominate the Cold War: counterinsurgency.
-You can preorder the book from Cornell University Press here.
+You can order the book from Cornell University Press here.

 More broadly, I write on the French military’s international relations, Cold War networks of defense expertise, and migrant policing.
 You can see some of my recent articles and opinion pieces here.
 My second book project examines the history of the Rivesaltes Camp in southern France, which served as a site of confinement for a multitude of migrant populations from 1938 until 2007: Spanish Republicans, Jewish refugees, Algerian harkis, and a string of others whose status in the eyes of the French state fluctuated between the poles of refugee and prisoner.
 By studying Rivesaltes’ diverse roles as a site of incarceration, refuge, and colonial integration side-by-side, Internment: The Rivesaltes Camp and the History of Modern France helps to explain why internment camps became—and remain—a central tool for states in the Global North to manage human movement.